The Importance of Oral Health Guidance & Dental Care

 Can I volunteer to provide care around the world?

 Smile Train does not send medical volunteers on surgical missions.
-We give grants to local cleft teams so they can provide sustainable and comprehensive care on an ongoing basis to families in their own communities.
+We award grants to local cleft teams so they can provide sustainable, comprehensive, ongoing care to families in their own communities.
 If you are based in a country where we support local partners, please find the closest one to you and reach out directly to see if you can assist with providing cleft care.

 What should I do if I meet a child with a cleft?